The Daily Dose/Saturday, April 6, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has another lousy rest.
+The Diary of a Nobody – Over lunch, Sparrow talks about an ancestor who was in service to a queen.
 Today’s Diary.

 ———